Frequently Asked Questions

 What is the NISOA Referee Training Camp?

-How much do NISOA staff members earn?
+How much do NISOA national executive staff members earn?

 NISOA is a volunteer organization with three, part-time employee positions.
 Elected and appointed staff volunteer their time.
 They are reimbursed for travel, transportation, and lodging related costs.